alaasmagi/vacation-planner-app/README.md

 ```

 #### alaasmagi.Base.* NuGet packages
-The core and base logic of the application is modularized into separate NuGet packages **alaasmagi.Base.*** [GitHub link](https://github.com/alaasmagi/alaasmagi-base-nuget/tree/main/Base.Domain), containing reusable domain models, shared abstractions and foundational realisation components.
+The core and base logic of the application is modularized into separate NuGet packages **alaasmagi.Base.*** ([GitHub link](https://github.com/alaasmagi/alaasmagi-base-nuget/tree/main/Base.Domain)), containing reusable domain models, shared abstractions and foundational realisation components.
 This package is developed and maintained by myself and serves as a shared base across projects.

 The project currently contains these NuGet packages: